camunda/camunda-docs-manual/content/user-guide/process-engine/id-generator.md

 # The Database Id Generator

-The Database Id Generator is implemented using a sequence Generator on top of the `ACT_RU_PROPERTY` table.
+The Database Id Generator is implemented using a sequence Generator on top of the `ACT_GE_PROPERTY` table.

 This id generator is good for debugging and testing since it generates human readable ids.